-The ESU National Shakespeare Competition began thirty-six years ago with 500 students in New York City.
+The ESU National Shakespeare Competition began thirty-seven years ago with 500 students in New York City.
 Now the competition involves approximately sixty ESU branch communities nationwide.
 Thousands of high school students and their teachers, from Honolulu to Boston, participate in the program each year.
-Over the competition's history, more than 325,000 young people of all backgrounds have rediscovered Shakespeare's writings and learned to express his words with understanding, feeling and clarity.
+Over the competition's history, nearly 360,000 young people of all backgrounds have rediscovered Shakespeare's writings and learned to express his words with understanding, feeling and clarity.